Rank-based loss for learning hierarchical representations: RESULTS and DISCUSSION

 Results are reported in Table \ref{tab:res}, giving the fine and coarse level silhouette scores obtained for the test sets. we also report the average between the silhouettes at both levels and to highlight how these compare with the baseline initial embeddings, the difference from the baseline is shown in brackets.

 Generally, results show that both rank-based loss and quadruplet loss can learn to represent hierarchical embeddings, but with notable variation across datasets.
-The fine-level classes in TUTasc2016 are an outlier in which the initial embedding performs quite well and the hierarchical training does not preserve this structure, an outcome which merits further study.
+It is worth noting the difficulty in learning good embeddings to represent the fine level classes.
 That aside RbL performs well including on novel leaf classes.

-The results for \textbf{[QuadL]} $Sil^{fine}$ in table\ref{tab:res} top, for the Nsynth dataset are particularly interesting.
-The very low silhouette score for the initial embeddings seem to indicate that the different instruments within each family are very similar and difficult to distinguish.
-We hypothesise that the positive result of the quad loss in this scenario is because of the margins that define a lower bound target distance between embeddings that is always different from zero.
-The RbL, not having these margins seems to be more influenced by the initial representation of the data, which given a particularly difficult case as such, will have more difficulty learning "good" embeddings.

-Another aspect of this is: by defining margins that are not based on the data, quadruplet loss will learn to position embeddings of different classes that are always distanced by the same amount. e.g, the distance between a flute, a guitar and a keyboard are the same.
+Comparing the results for both test sets on the Nsynth and 3 bird datasets, they seem to show a general trend where when the initial representation is worse, RbL scores above the Quadruplet loss.
+We hypothesise that this is related to the fact that Quadruplet loss defines a lower bound target distance between embeddings that is always different from zero and thus has less "liberty" when moving data around in the embedding space.
+Another aspect of this is: by defining margins that are not based on the data, quadruplet loss will learn to position embeddings of different classes that are always distanced by the same amount. e.g, the distance between a flute, a guitar and a keyboard are always the same.
 RbL however, since it gets the target distances from the data, could learn that a guitar and a keyboard are more acoustically close than a flute, and the learnt embeddings express this.

 Observing the results for experiment \textbf{[RbL\_unc]}, as expected the capability of learning hierarchical embeddings drops when we allow the batches to have any composition of examples regarding their hierarchical relationships.
-We argue however that this is an indication that RbL still allows some flexibility regarding the batch composition and that this is an advantage over the quadruplet loss that requires very strict quadruplets.
+We argue however that this is an indication that RbL still allows some flexibility regarding the batch composition and that this is an advantage over the quadruplet loss that requires very strict quadruplet composition.
+The results for TUTasc2016 are an outlier in which the unconstrained batch performs better, an outcome which merits further study.